 Initially launched by the BACCHUS Network in 1994, the Certified Peer Educator program has been an asset to health and wellness peer educators, leading to the certification of more than 200,000 individuals since its inception.
-As the higher education landscape has evolved, so have the roles of peer educators - whether in the capacity of traditional health and wellness peer educators, resident advisors, or orientation leaders (just to name a few).
+As the higher education landscape has evolved, so have the roles of peer educators - whether in the capacity of traditional health and wellness peer educators, resident advisors, or orientation leaders.
 Campuses are relying on their students to be curators of change and support systems for their peers, and the CPE program provides foundational-level skills to allow these students to be successful.
 Throughout the 12 hour, 8 module course, students will hone their skillsets to be effective peer educators and leaders.

 What Does CPE Training Include?

 CPE is a comprehensive, 12-hour foundation training suitable for any collegiate peer education group.
 This training is broken up into 8 distinct modules.
 The course can be taught during a training over a long weekend, or throughout a semester as part of a course.
 The modules and skillsets that your students will develop include:

 1. Understanding the Power, Roles, and Characteristics of Quality Peer Educators